What Plato (and others) said.

 (Picture: Washington State mudslide, public domain image from the White House website.)

 And that is exactly what they saw in Atlantis. it was the first thing they experienced: "the sea in those parts is impassable and impenetrable, because there is a shoal of mud in the way".
 The mud banks surrounding the Bay of Arguin are very large, due to ancient soil washed down by the Tamanrasett.
 The coast at that point also has several small islands, just as Plato described.

 On the topic of mud and the location of Atlantis, Plato said the remains of the flood "became an impassable barrier of mud to voyagers sailing from hence to any part of the ocean."
-For the mud to be block the ocean beyond that point then voyagers must be sticking to the coast.
+For the mud to block the ocean beyond that point, voyagers must be sticking to the coast.
 Otherwise they could just sail around it.